discoTUKL/disco-snc-mgf-toolbox/README.md

 # Python MGF Calculator

 The (sigma, rho)-calculus is implemented in this tool.
-It is supposed to provide quick solutions for small networks.
+It is supposed to provide solutions quickly for small networks.
 Yet, it must not show weak points when it comes to parameter optimization.
-The new approach using Lyapunov's inequality for the output is also included.
+It also includes a new approach using Jensen inequality to improve the output bound.

 ## Prerequisites

 - Python 3.6 or higher
+- Python3 Packages in `requiremets.txt`

 ## Introduction

 #### Compute Bound Directly

 The easiest start is to use `Calculate_Examples.py`.
 Set a performance parameter, e.g., by

 ```python
 OUTPUT_TIME6 = PerformParameter(perform_metric=PerformMetric.OUTPUT, value=6)